 You have navigated through the application process and have been selected for an interview.
-Here are some tips for a successfull interview.
+Here are some tips for a successful interview.

 There are many types of interviews including in-person, video, telephone, informal, panel, group, etc; all of these may present their own sets of challenges.
 The key is to be prepared.
 Bring copies of your resume, portfolio, business cards, and be on time.
 It is helpful to research the company and know about the needs of the business in advance.
 This goes a long way on making an initial impression.
 Also, go through some possible questions and complete some mock-interviews in advance, especially if it has been a while since your last interview.

 Dress for the position.
 Be sure to have your interview clothes ready to go so you aren’t scrambling the day of your interview.
-Dress conservative and comfortable and be clean and neat.
+Dress conservatively and comfortably and be clean and neat.
 Avoid applying heavy make-up, wearing excessive jewelry or trendy or flashy clothing.

 It is important to plan to arrive early.
 Know how to get there, where to park, and how much time is needed to allow for traffic.